K. P. Sankaran

-K. P. Sankaran is a Malayalam–language literary critic from Kerala, India.
-Born on 15 May 1939 in Painkulam in Trichur district of the erstwhile Kingdom of Cochin (now part of India), he was a teacher at Changanacherry S.B.
+K. P. Sankaran (born 15 May 1939) is a Malayalam–language literary critic from Kerala, India.
+Born in Painkulam in Trichur district of the erstwhile Kingdom of Cochin (now part of India), he was a teacher at Changanacherry S.B.
 College, Trichur Kerala Varma College and Mysore Regional Institute of Education from where he retired in 2001.
 He resides with his wife Kamala Devi in Kottapparambu near Chelavoor, Calicut since 2019.
 He has authored around 30 books.